ibm-cloud-docs/EventStreams/messagehub124.md

 ## What can I secure?

-Within a service instance, you can secure access the following resources:
+Within a service instance, you can secure access to the following resources:
 * Cluster (cluster): you can control which applications and users can connect to the service [and access the UI]
 * Topics (topic): you can control the ability of users and applications to create, delete, read, and write to a topic
 * Consumer groups (group): you can control an application's ability to join a consumer group